Master of Science in Nursing

 Leadership In Nursing Administration Concentration Program Objectives

-Based on the Scope and Standards for Nurse Administrators (ANA, 2nd ed.)
+Based on the Scope and Standards for Nurse Administrators (ANA, 2nd ed.) and Nurse Executive Competencies (AONE, 2005)

 - Acquire the cognitive and behavioral skills needed to successfully perform as a manager or administrator in a variety of health related organizations.